-There was no road that ran through Bandipur until 2003, and the flag-stoned market is still traffic-free.
-The vehicle needs to get parked 1 kilometre before entering this small town, a welcome reprieve in otherwise crowded Nepal.
+There was no road that ran through Bandipur until 2003, and the flag-stoned market here is still traffic-free.
+The vehicle needs to be parked 1 kilometre before entering this small town, a welcome reprieve in otherwise crowded Nepal.

 Emergence of Bandipur

 In the 1800s, Bandipur grew in wealth as traders came from Tibet with musk pods, mountain herbs, animal skins, and horses.
 Calico, tobacco, glassware, and kerosene came in from British India.
 However, when Nepal opened their doors to the world in the 1950s, Pokhara with its airfield began to gain importance, and in 1972 the Kathmandu-Pokhara highway by-passed Bandipur.
+A blessing in disguise !

 Tundikhel: On the top of a cliff to tile north-east of Bandipur town, there lies an open air field, from where visitors can view the surrounding mountains as well as the Marshyangdi Valley.
 We hiked up but since the sky remained cloud laden, we were not mucky to spot anything